 Citalopram is the second most common antidepressant, which also belongs to the SSRIs class of antidepressants.
 Since 2015 no significant changes in prescribing are seen for citalopram.
 As explained in the above paragraph, citalopram is recommended only in the management of depression and panic disorders.
 Citalopram is 15th most popular drug in the UK.
 Read more about the most popular drugs in the UK.

 Items prescribed: 13.9 mln

 Amitriptyline is the most prescribed tricyclic antidepressant.
 Although tricyclic antidepressants are similarly effective to SSRIs, they are not recommended as first-line treatment in depression due to several associated side effects, which may cause discontinuation of the treatment by a patient.
 Tricyclic antidepressants are more sedative, therefore some patients may benefits if they experience sleeping problems alongside depression.
-Amitriptyline is also recommended as one of the first-line drugs in the management of neuropathic pain (NICE, 2019), which partly explains the place in the top 3 most popular antidepressants in the UK.
+Amitriptyline is also recommended as one of the first-line drugs in the management of neuropathic pain (NICE, 2019), which partly explains the place in the top 3 most popular antidepressants in the UK (Read: Amitriptyline for nerve pain).
 Sole information for the management of depression is not available for this drug, limiting analysis for this post.

 Items prescribed: 9.6 mln

 Mirtazapine is considered as the second line in the management of depression, usually when a patient fails to respond to the initial treatment with an SSRI (NICE, 2019).
 There is some evidence suggesting mirtazapine offers a clinically relevant treatment option for the acute phase of major depression as compared with other antidepressants by having a faster onset of action than other SSRIs (Watanabe et al, 2011).
 Some patients have prescribed mirtazapine in addition to SSRI or SNRI, although there is no evidence to show the benefits of this combination treatment (BMJ, 2018).